ImKy/Killaura-LVQ/README.md

 # Killaura-LVQ
-An LVQ neural network to learn and detect killaura I'm Minecrafg
+A machine learning network using learning vector quantization to categorize types of killaura based on combat style